applicaster/developer.applicaster.com/book/ui-builder/ios/ScreenPlugin.md

 ##### General

-Any plugin can be defined as ScreenPlugin.
-To do it developer need to implement two things.
+Any plugin can be defined as Screen Plugin.
+In order to do so, please follow these:
-1. `ZPPluggableScreenProtocol` must be implemented.
-The protocol provides a simple initialization for your plugin.
-One generic creation of the screen should be provided.
-Basically this is simple initialization for your plugin.
-It needed to provide one generic creation for plugins screen.
-We are passing there 3 params that can be passed to your screen plugin.
+1. Implement `ZPPluggableScreenProtocol`.
+This protocol provides a simple initialization for your plugin.
+This is a simple initialization for your plugin.`
+The interface provides 3 parameters to the plugin:
 `pluginModel` - Plugin Model itself will be passed in any case.
-`screenModel` - ScreenModel that connected to your plugin, it not optional will be passed too `dataSourceModel` - Data source of your screen plugin.
-Can be optional.
-In some cases if your screen wants to use hardcoded data source, rest case if you open your screen plugin pushing one the cell we will pass data source model of the cell
+`screenModel` - ScreenModel that connected to your plugin, it not optional will be passed too `dataSourceModel` - Data source of your screen plugin (optional).
+In some cases, your screen will require dynamic data source configured by the user.
+If you want to allow users to launch the screen from a tap on a cell the data source of the cell (as defined in the data source entry) will be passed automatically.

 ```
     init?(pluginModel:ZPPluginModel,